yshramko/bigdata-procamp/labs/spark/lab2-df/README.md

 2. Migrate data aggregation job from legacy BlueShift Data Warehouse to Next Gen Data Platform
 3. Your task is to translate the SQL statements of the legacy job to Spark code, following best practices in terms of code structure and job performance
 4. All requirements you have - the SQL Query itself.
-5. Consumers of your results - other Spark jobs in form of Databricks notebook
+5. Consumers of your results - other Spark jobs in the form of Databricks notebook
 6. Corresponding data is ingested as CSV files (see Prepare Data section above) that have the following mapping to the legacy tables:
     1. FLIGHTS table - flights.csv file
     2. AIRPORTS table - airports.csv file